blazkv/cybersec-learning-journal/writeups/pre-security.md

 - **Software Environment** (drivers, running tasks, services, environment variables)

 The **System Summary** shows OS version, manufacturer, CPU, BIOS, and other key info.

+Another commonly used tool is the **Command Prompt** (`cmd`).
+Like the Linux terminal, it's a non-GUI interface used for system-level interaction.
+It's especially useful for troubleshooting and quick diagnostics.

+- `hostname` shows the computer's name.
+- `whoami` returns the current user context.
+- `ipconfig` displays IP configuration details.
+- `/?` shows the help manual for a command (e.g., `ipconfig /?`).
+- `cls` clears the screen.
+- `netstat` lists active connections and protocol stats.
+- `net` manages network resources.
+  - Running `net` alone displays the available sub-commands.
+  - `/?` doesn't work with `net`; use `net help` or `net <sub-command> help`.

+Another key tool is the **Windows Registry** (`regedit`).
+It's a hierarchical database the system uses to store persistent configuration data for users, software, and hardware.
+Understanding the registry is useful when investigating configuration issues or persistent system behavior.

+- Stores user profile data.
+- Tracks installed applications and file associations.
+- Manages UI settings like folder and icon behavior.
+- Lists hardware recognized by the system.
+- Contains port and device-level configuration data.

+Having a solid understanding of where these tools live and what they reveal is essential for real-world triage and investigation workflows.

 ### Windows  Fundamentals Part 3